fbpx

 The Jungle

-This expansive area is big and there are multiple ways to fish it.
+This expansive area was big, and there were multiple ways to fish it.

-Sometimes this vegetation can grow to the surface creating a floating mat or canopy.
+Sometimes, the vegetation grew to the surface, creating a floating mat or canopy.

-It’s relatively shallow (between 4 and 20 feet deep) and what makes this spot unique is all the cover the fish can hide in and call home.
-Parts of the flat close to deep water, if the fish feel threatened, they can retreat to.
-Fishing the outside edges can frequently result in fish being caught.
+It was relatively shallow (between 4 and 20 feet deep), and what made this spot unique was all the cover the fish could hide in and call home.
+Parts of the flat were close to deep water, so if the fish felt threatened, they could retreat there.
+Fishing the outside edges frequently resulted in fish being caught.

 -- Featured Article Of The Month --